jgcoding/terraform-aws-couchbase/instructions-couchbase-ami.md

 # Instructions for building a Couchbase Enterprise Server 6.0.1 custom amaxon linux

+# for now, navigate to the examples/couchbase-ami directory off the root of the repo..
+MacBook-Pro:terraform-aws-couchbase Mac$ cd examples/couchbase-ami

-# be sure to utilize the customized "couchbase-no-sync.json"
+# !!!!!!!  be sure to utilize the customized "couchbase-no-sync.json"
-# and "install-couchbase-server-no-sync"
+# !!!!!!!  and "install-couchbase-server-no-sync"

+# !!!!!!! update "aws_region" to the desired region

 # verify "DEFAULT_COUCHBASE_ENTERPRISE_SHA256_CHECKSUM_AMAZON_LINUX" = "49c39ec85d96e50ed09dc94f575d7b1c9b5bc9442610abbaf141ae53e0a9fa8b"